Facebook to create 1,000 jobs at new Dublin campus

 Facebook has announced a major investment in Ireland with a plan to create 1,000 new jobs in 2019.

-Facebook chief operating officer Sheryl Sandberg, talking to the SMB audience at Facebook’s Gather conference, said this focus is a key priority for the company in order to address “the safety and security of Facebook’s users; the commitment to cracking down on fake accounts and false news; strengthening defences against election interference; and being even more transparent in how it operates and makes decisions, to make itself more publicly accountable”.
+Facebook chief operating officer Sheryl Sandberg, talking to Facebook’s Gather conference in Dublin, said this focus was a key priority for the company in order to address “the safety and security of Facebook’s users; the commitment to cracking down on fake accounts and false news; strengthening defences against election interference; and being even more transparent in how it operates and makes decisions, to make itself more publicly accountable”.

+Ms Sandberg affirmed Facebook’s continued commitment to its Irish operation, which is the largest outside its headquarters in California.

-Separately, Ms Sandberg announced a €1 million euro investment in Ireland’s National Anti-Bullying Centre while on a visit to the centre at Dublin City University campus.
+Separately, Ms Sandberg announced a €1 million investment in Ireland’s National Anti-Bullying Centre while on a visit to the Dublin City University campus.
 The investment is the largest of its kind in Ireland and across Europe.

 Commmenting on the investment, Gareth Lambe, head of Facebook Ireland, said: “This will go towards teacher training programmes to help schools understand and identify online bullying and there will be activities and events held in Facebook’s International headquarters as part of this.”